BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 About ENIAC:
 <blockquote>
-ENIAC (Electronic Numerical Integrator and Computer) was the first programmable, electronic, general-purpose digital computer, completed in 1945. pOther computers had some of these features, but ENIAC was the first to have them all.
+ENIAC (Electronic Numerical Integrator and Computer) was the first programmable, electronic, general-purpose digital computer, completed in 1945.
+Other computers had some of these features, but ENIAC was the first to have them all.
 ENIAC was Turing-complete and able to solve "a large class of numerical problems" through reprogramming.<sup>12</sup>
 </blockquote>